 DownloadWith malice toward none; with charity for all; with firmness in the right, as God gives us to see the right, let us strive on to finish the work we are in . . . to do all which may achieve and cherish a just, and a lasting peace, among ourselves, and with all nations.—Abraham Lincoln, Second Inaugural Address, 1865

 We embrace Abraham Lincoln's vision of a more just America, and we stand in solidarity with those who have suffered injustice and racial violence.
 In doing so, we find no room for prejudice, hate and discrimination.
 Sadly, today’s injustice and unrest echoes those inequalities that have yet to be fully resolved since the days of Lincoln.
-Yet we believe the hard learned lessons of the past can help instruct and guide us on the path toward a more just society that honors the American creed that all are created equal.
-To that end, we commit our time, energy and resources to help share Lincoln's story of courage, hope and purpose so that healing, hope and joy might permeate the land.
+Yet we believe the hard learned lessons of the past can help instruct and guide us on the path toward a more principled society that honors the American creed that all are created equal.
+To that end, we commit our time, energy and resources to help share Lincoln's story of courage and purpose so that healing, hope and joy might permeate the land.

 The Kalamazoo Abraham Lincoln Institute joins with the Kalamazoo community in honoring the late Moses Walker, community leader and dedicated public servant.
 We extend our condolences to the Walker family and wish to acknowledge our appreciation for Mr. Walker's participation in our project as an honorary co-chair of our 2019-2020 capital campaign.
 We share Moses Walker's passion for encouraging young people and we are deeply grateful for his commitment to improving the quality of life in Kalamazoo.